edgelesssys/constellation/docs/docs/reference/cli.md

 ### Synopsis

-Generate a configuration file for Constellation.
+Work with the Constellation configuration file.

 ### Options